nrosenstein-c4d/c4d-container-object/README.md

 - Italian (thanks to *mad-*)
 - Czech (thanks to *Lubomir Bezek*)

+### Compatibility

+The Container Object plugin is SDK compatible with Cinema 4D R13+ (maybe even earlier version).
+The releases in this repository however are built against Cinema 4D R13 on **Windows** and Cinema 4D R14 on **Mac**, thus only compatible with these and newer releases!

 ### \*\* Special thanks to

 *Jet Kawa* (FantaBurkey on CGSociety) for the suggestions and his donation making version 0.2 possible.